liujiawei2333/CVPR2022-NAS-competition-Track-1-4th-solution/readme.md

 To improve the ability of supernet in evaluating the performance of subnets, we construct two models for training, following the one-shot way and few shot way respectively.

 - model construction
   For the one-shot model, we build the architecture of supernet according to the BigNAS.
 For the few shot model, we extend the number of group for every stage in supernet (each stage in one-shot model only have one group).
 For each group in the same stage of few shot model, there are different channel numbers in the second convolution layer in the resnet-block.
-The left of the Figure 1 shows the archtecture of the few shot supernet.
+The left of the Figure 1 shows the architecture of the few shot supernet.
 - model optimization
-  We follow the trainging strategy of BigNAS for the one-shot supernet.
-For the trainging of few shot supernet, we extend the number of group for every stage from 2 to the maximum (the maximum is the number of channel condidate in every stage).
+  We follow the training strategy of BigNAS for the one-shot supernet.
+For the training of few shot supernet, we extend the number of group for every stage from 2 to the maximum (the maximum is the number of channel candidate in every stage).
 For the supernet with the larger group, its weights inherit from the ones of the supernet with the smaller group.
-Following the trainging strategy of BigNAS again, we train the few shot model sequentially along with the increase of the number of group.
-The right of the figue 1 shows the inheriting method.
+Following the training strategy of BigNAS again, we train the few shot model sequentially along with the increase of the number of group.
+The right of the figure 1 shows the inheriting method.

 ![Figure 1](./figure1_larger.png)